Disqualification Due to Criminal Conviction or Maltreatment

 Getting disqualified from working in your chosen career is a huge setback, especially if you’ve chosen to devote your career to those most in need of care.
 In the state of Minnesota, nurses and other caregivers can be disqualified from providing direct contact or even working in certain state-licensed facilities in another capacity due to a criminal conviction of certain crimes and/or a finding of maltreatment.

 If you are a nurse, certain crimes or a finding of maltreatment may also affect your nursing licensure.
-Attorney Barb Forshier has worked with nurses and other caregivers who are faced with or have been disqualified.
+License defense attorney Barb Forshier has worked with nurses and other caregivers who are faced with or have been disqualified.
 You may be eligible for reconsideration (non-criminal matters) or a set aside.
 To schedule your free phone consultation, contact Forshier Law, LLC today.